hexfellow/hex_toolkit_general_chassis/README.md

 ### **Dependencies**

-For **Hex Chassis** users, we highly recommend using this package within our **Hex Docker Images** to ensure compatibility and streamlined setup.
+For **Hex Chassis** users, we highly recommend using this package within our **Hex Docker Images** to ensure compatibility and an optimized setup experience.

-If you prefer manual setup, please ensure the following dependencies are installed:
+If you choose to set up manually, please install the following dependencies:

-1. **ROS**
+1. **ROS/ROS2**
-   Refer to the official [ROS](http://wiki.ros.org/ROS/Installation) and [ROS2](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html) Installation Guide.
+   Follow the official [ROS Installation Guide](http://wiki.ros.org/ROS/Installation) or the [ROS2 Installation Guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).

 2. **pygame**
    Install via pip: